nayandas69/discord-role-guardian/README.md

 Now here's the important part: Under the Token section, click "Reset Token".
 Discord will show you a long string of random characters - click Copy immediately.
 This is your `DISCORD_TOKEN`.

+> [!IMPORTANT]
-**Important**: This token is like a password to your bot.
+> This token is like a password to your bot.
 Never share it with anyone, never post it online, and never commit it to GitHub.
-If someone gets your token, they can control your bot.
+> If someone gets your token, they can control your bot.

 ### Step 4: Turn On the Right Permissions